The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

-Despite his regular fallback on still lifes, Botero mainly focuses on situational portraiture.
-Life in Colombia’s towns and countrysides, people dancing or at the bar (or dancing at the bar), in their bathrooms, at the beach, etc. are scenes that have always been very present throughout his career.
+Despite his regular fallback on still lifes, Botero mainly focused on situational portraiture.
+Life in Colombia’s towns and countryside, people dancing or at the bar (or dancing at the bar), in their bathrooms, at the beach, etc. are scenes that have always been very present throughout his career.

 This piece was painted in 1974, only a few months after Pedrito died in a car accident, at the age of four.
 The Museum of Antioquia subsequently inaugurated the Pedrito Botero room, showcasing several works from his daddy, with a pedagogical approach to art for the younger audience.

 There’s no doubt about it: Catholicism is very important in Colombia.
 Most public buses, taxis, and street food stalls bear one or several images of Christ or the Virgin.
 Sentences are written on the windshield, for example, “This morning I left with God.
 If I don’t come back, it means I went with him” (true story).

 With that in mind, I wonder how Colombians react when they see this painting.
 Despite the usual Boterist chubbiness though, this portrait follows the century-old canons in the religious iconography of Christ; the stigmas, the dark background, the lack of perspective, and the blood so dear to the counter-reform movement (literally).
 Jesus doesn’t seem dead but simply closing his eyes.
 The general atmosphere is peaceful, showing yet again how Botero’s style can be deep and moving.